 These concerns gave rise to my interest in building audio-aligned and parsed corpora of vernacular Englishes (which was influenced entirely by the work of Anthony Kroch and Beatrice Santorini on the Penn Parsed Corpora of Historical English).
-My collaborators and I are currently building two parsed corpora of vernacular speech that are large enough to provide the frequency data that researchers need, in order to understand syntactic variation.
+My collaborators and I built one parsed corpus of vernacular speech (the AAPCAppE), and are currently building another one (the CoNYCE), both of which are large enough to provide the frequency data that researchers need, in order to understand syntactic variation.

 Please explore the links below to learn more about these corpus projects (and the research generated from them):